 The scoring system and format of the game has a lot to do with this.
-6-man football is played on an 80-yard field, all players are eligible receivers (far different from 11-man), field goals are worth four points rather than three, and extra-point kicks are worth two instead of one.
+6-man football is played on an 80-yard field, all players are eligible receivers (far different from 11-man), field goals are worth four points rather than three and extra-point kicks are worth two instead of one.

 “In 6-man you have to pay attention to everyone on the field,” stated Prairie High School senior quarterback, Mitch Dollerschell.
 “Everybody just has more responsibility in 6-man.
 If one person misses a tackle, it’s going to be a touchdown.”

 aspect of the game, with fewer men on the field, is largely responsible for

 “6-man football is more like football, basketball, and track put together.
 If you could get a really high-quality athlete who has the stamina to go both ways—offense and defense—you use them,” Kerns said.
 “There’s so much more open space on the field.
 One player can change the entire outcome of the game.”

 “A defensive end is like the Von Miller in 6-man football,” Dollerschell added, referring to the Denver Broncos outside linebacker and sacks leader.

-Prairie’s head coach went on to explain that smaller DII schools are better recruitment prospects because of the exposure they have to 6-man programs.
+Prairie’s head coach went on to explain that smaller D2 schools are better recruitment prospects because of the exposure they have to 6-man programs.
 Prairie, along with other small teams, often attend summer football camps at schools like Chadron State College or Western Colorado University, where they can exhibit their skills and potential to coaches at the next level.
 It is here that coaches for these collegiate programs witness the big talent that can come from little places.